1. PARTICIPANTS AND ELIGIBILITY

 Weigh-in will be on a first come first serve basis.
 Once fish have been presented to a tournament

-director to be weighed-in all fish become the property of Upstate Anglers, LLC and no additional
+director to be weighed-in all fish become the property of Upstate Anglers and no additional

 fish may be brought to the scales.
 Bags will be limited in order to avoid a bottleneck at the